nigel-bruce-khan/BEASTLAB22/project-mp/report/README.md

         if ( retval != PAPI_OK ){
                 handle_error (1);
                 }

+5) Execute these steps for three different lenghts: 128, 10000 and 100000.
+The data set can be found under input/values.txt.It consists of more than 1M data points, representing the sales of a store during a 2 year period (2009-2011).

+After implementing the above pipeline, we can better visualize our results on the tables shown below:

 **sequential implementation without optimization flags**
 ![seq](seq_wo_flags.png)

-**sequential implementation with optimization flags**
+**sequential implementation with optimization flags.
+Speedup for len=100k: 5.8880**
 ![seq_flags](seq_w_flags.png)

-**pragma omp simd reduction (autovectorization)**
+**pragma omp simd reduction (autovectorization).
+Speedup for len=100k: 6.7885**
 ![simd & for](simd_for.png)

 It can be observed how the execution time decreases with each optimization level (flags -> omp simd), where the fastest is the 'pragma omp simd version'.
 However the cache misses increased with this vectorization.
 This can also be explained because of the number of cache accesses produced, as one can notice that the cache events also increased (loads, accesses and references).
 Moreover, we can see that the number of instructions for performing floating operations also reduced drastically with -O3.
+Nevertheless, the effort incurred in vectorizing the code isn't very noticeable when we compare the two implementations.
+Perhaps with a longer time series stronger differences will be seen.

 **b)** We used the AVX set of intrinsic instructions for this task.
 Since the registers can store 4 double values, our index calculations are based on increments and multiples of 4.

 New upper boundary for j-loop.
     int ub = mlen - (mlen-i-sublen) % 4;
-    for(int j = i+sublen; j < ub ; j+=4){  : we stop moving along colums if there are less than four remaining.
+    for(int j = i+sublen; j < ub ; j+=4){  : we stop moving along columns if there are less than four remaining.